ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 The HPKE KEM, KDF, and AEAD values are chosen from the IANA HPKE registry {{IANA.HPKE}}.

+Note that HPKE-7 pairs DHKEM(P-256, HKDF-SHA256) with AES-256-GCM.
+While the security strengths of these components are not matched, this combination is valid per {{I-D.ietf-hpke-hpke}}, which allows any combination of KEM, KDF, and AEAD.
+This combination was included to support existing deployments already using this algorithm suite.

 ## JWE Compact Serialization Example {#compact-example}

 Below is an example of a JWE using the Compact Serialization and Integrated Encryption with HPKE: